scaleflex/react-cloudimage-responsive/README.md

 };
 ```

-Breakpoints shortcuts to use in image size property, can be overwridden.
+Breakpoints shortcuts to use in image size property, can be overridden.

 ### limitFactor

 ###### Type: **Number** | Default: **100** | _optional_

-Rounds up size of an image to nearest limitFactor value.
+Rounds up the size of an image to the nearest limitFactor value.

-For example
+For example:
-* for an image with width **358px** and limitFactor equals **100** the plugin will round up to 400px
+* for an image with width **358px** and limitFactor equal to **100**, the plugin will round up to 400px;
-* for an image with width **358px** and limitFactor equals **5** the plugin will round up to 360px
+* for an image with width **358px** and limitFactor equal to **5**, the plugin will round up to 360px.

 ### devicePixelRatioList

 ###### Type: **[Number,...]** | Default: **[1, 1.5, 2, 3, 4]** | _optional_

 List of supported device pixel ratios.
-If there is no need to support retina devices, you should set empty array `devicePixelRatioList: []`
+If there is no need to support retina devices, you should set an empty array `devicePixelRatioList: []`.

 ### delay